AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/grant-and-request-access-to-objects.md

 product-area: user-management
 navigation-topic: get-started-with-workfront
 title: Grant and request permissions to objects
-description: This section contains the following articles about you can grant and request permission to objects:
+description: This section contains the following articles about you can grant and request permission to objects - EDIT ME.
 ---

 # Grant and request permissions to objects